Lower Bounds on the F-pure Threshold and Extremal Singularities: Introduction

 \subsection{Comparison to Hermitian Forms in Prime Characteristic.}

-A very special type of Frobenius form---namely a characteristic $p$ {\it Hermitian form}---has long been known to be extremal with respect to the number of rational points it contains; see, for example, \cite{segre}, \cite{BC}, \cite{HommaKim}.
+Frobenius forms should not be confused with characteristic $p$ {\it Hermitian forms}, which form a very special subclass of Frobenius forms.
+Hermitian forms have long been known to be extremal with respect to the number of rational points the corresponding projective hypersurface contains; see, for example, \cite{segre}, \cite{BC}, \cite{HommaKim}.
 The existence of many rational points is a consequence of the many linear spaces contained in the projective hypersurface defined by a Frobenius form; see the discussion in \cite[\S35]{kollar14} for example.
-For the definition of Hermitian form, and a discussion of how special they are among Frobenius forms, see Remark \ref{Hermitian}.
+The classification of Hermitian forms is much simpler than general Frobenius forms: there is only one of each rank \cite{BC}\cite{HesseWitt}.
+For the definition of Hermitian form, see Remark \ref{Hermitian}.